anastr/SpeedView/README.md

 speedometer.speedTo(50)
 ```

-by default, the speed change Duration between last speed and new speed is `2000 ms`.<br>
+By default, speed change duration between last speed and new one is `2000 ms`.<br>
-you can use other Duration by method :
+You can pass your duration by this method :
 ```kotlin
 // move to 50 Km/s with Duration = 4 sec
 speedometer.speedTo(50, 4000)
 ```

-automatically indicator move around current speed to add some reality to speedometer because of [Tremble](https://github.com/anastr/SpeedView/wiki/0.-Get-Started#tremble), you can stop it by `app:sv_withTremble="false"` Attribute or call this method in the code.
+Automatically, indicator moves around current speed to add some reality to speedometer because of [Tremble](https://github.com/anastr/SpeedView/wiki/0.-Get-Started#tremble), you can stop it by `app:sv_withTremble="false"`attribute or call this in your code:
 ```kotlin
 speedometer.withTremble = false
 ```

-**for more control**, see The most important methods at [Get Started - Wiki](https://github.com/anastr/SpeedView/wiki/0.-Get-Started) for **All Speedometers & Gauges**.<br>
+**For more control**, see the most important methods at [Get Started - Wiki](https://github.com/anastr/SpeedView/wiki/0.-Get-Started) for **All Speedometers & Gauges**.<br>
-and also you can see **Advanced Usage** in [Usage - Wiki](https://github.com/anastr/SpeedView/wiki/Usage).
+And also you can see **Advanced Usage** in [Usage - Wiki](https://github.com/anastr/SpeedView/wiki/Usage).

-more advanced features:
+More advanced features:
 - Work with [Indicators - Wiki](https://github.com/anastr/SpeedView/wiki/Indicators).
 - Work With [Notes - Wiki](https://github.com/anastr/SpeedView/wiki/Notes).